jonnonz1/nz-statute-book/acts/public/2001/public-audit-act-2001.md

   - **FMC reporting entity** has the same meaning as in section 451 of the Financial Markets Conduct Act 2013
   - **local authority** has the same meaning as in section 5(1) of the Local Government Act 2002
   - **office of Parliament** has the same meaning as in section 2(1) of the Public Finance Act 1989
+  - **parliamentary agency** has the meaning given to it by section 5 of the Parliament Act 2025
   - **public entity** has the meaning set out in section 5
   - **State enterprise** means an entity that is a State enterprise within the meaning of section 2 of the State-Owned Enterprises Act 1986
   - **subsidiary** —